digpublishing/catalogues-study/content/findings.md

 - **Users value the scholarship of the catalogues, with only a few reservations.**

-    Participants indicated high levels of trust in the museums producing these catalogues and particularly valued the inside information these institutions can provide on object provenance, conservation, and other technical information.
-Some users suspect that scholarly interpretive essays contained within the catalogues may contain museum biases, but these suspicions could be reduced by calling attention to the peer-review process where applicable and to clearly indicated authorship.
+    Participants indicated high levels of trust in the museums producing these catalogues and particularly valued the inside information these institutions can provide on object provenance, conservation, and other technical matters.
+Some users suspect that scholarly interpretive essays contained within the catalogues may include museum biases, but these suspicions could be reduced by calling attention to the peer-review process where applicable and to clearly indicate authorship.

     *See: [Do users have confidence in the catalogues’ scholarship?](/scholarly-content/confidence/)*